Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Calculate the Dermatology Life Quality Index (DLQI).
-A 10-question validated measure of how skin disease affects quality of life.
-Used for biologic eligibility.
+Calculate the Dermatology Life Quality Index (DLQI) to measure skin disease impact on quality of life.
+Score >10 indicates very large effect and is the NICE threshold for biologic therapy eligibility.